-- Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent any issues with European hornets or any other pests.
+- Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent any issues with European hornets or many other pests.
 Pestfree365 provides regularly scheduled preventive services throughout the year.

 If the nest does not pose a danger, then it is best to leave it alone.
 European hornet workers die by late fall, and the nests do not survive the winter.
 A few fertile females (new queens) will leave the nest to hide in sheltered places until spring when they will establish new colonies.
 In late fall, it is important to seal holes in structures that would allow wall voids and attics to be used again.

 A Batzner Service Specialist will come to your property to identify the nesting sites and determine the proper treatment method.
-Depending on the time of year, it may be best to remove the nest when the queen is over-wintering and perform a preventative exterior treatment.
+Depending on the time of year, it may be best to remove the nest when the queen is over-wintering and perform the preventative exterior treatment.